z0n3d100/reference-architectures/sharepoint/sharepoint-2016-v2/notes.md

 ## Deployment order:

-1. sharepoint-2016-v2.json  (setup onprem and part of sharepoint infraestructure, prepare cluster)
+1. onprem.json (simulated onprem)

+2. connections.json (azure vnet gateway and connection with onprem)

+3. azure1.json (main azure infrastructure)

-2. sharepoint-2016-v2-create-cluster-ext.json  (create cluster and always on group and listener)
+4. azure2-cluster.json  (create cluster and always on group and listener)

-3. sharepoint-2016-v2-part2.json (create the rest of the infraestructure)
+5. azure3.json (create the rest of the infraestructure)

     At this point you should check TCP connectivity between 'ra-sp-app-vm1' and 'ra-sp-sql-lb' on port 1433 Otherwise reboot 'ra-sp-sql2-vm2'.

-4. sharepoint-2016-v2-create-farm-ext.json (create sharepoint farm primary node)
+6. azure4-sharepoint-server.json (create sharepoint farm primary node)

     This extension sometimes fail but DSC keeps retrying and succeeds at installing the sharepoing farm.

-5. sharepoint-2016-v2-part2-extensions.json (create sharepoint cache, search and web)
+7. azure5-sharepoint-farm.json (create sharepoint cache, search and web)

-6. sharepoint-2016-v2-security.json (create network security groups)
+8. azure6-security.json (create network security groups)